 Alicia B. Harvey-Smith, Ph.D.

-Dr. Alicia B. Harvey-Smith, has dedicated more than 25 years to higher education in a variety of leadership and administrative roles.
+Dr. Alicia B. Harvey-Smith has dedicated more than 25 years to higher education in a variety of leadership and administrative roles.
 Committed to leadership excellence, institutional performance and student success, she is a scholar-practitioner, whose experience in higher education is both diverse and expansive.

-Dr. Harvey-Smith was instrumental in leading PTC through a pandemic requiring campus closure and a thoughtful and purposeful repopulation focused on the health and wellbeing of the campus community as well as the students’ educational needs.
-She is piloting PTC in its 75th anniversary celebrations, development of its first mascot, creation of the Office of Diversity, Equity, and Inclusion, expansion of Corporate College division, formation of a student health and wellness center with a special focus on mental health awareness, examination of converting from a quarter to a semester academic system, and increasing access to education to underserved and underrepresented populations.
+Other initiatives Dr. Harvey-Smith has spearheaded for PTC include piloting the college’s 75th anniversary celebrations, creating the Office of Diversity, Equity and Inclusion and establishing the Pittsburgh Technical College Corporate College, which provides standard and customized workforce development training solutions for individuals and businesses in diverse industries and populations.
+She also was instrumental in the formation of a student health and wellness center with a special focus on mental health awareness, the examination of converting from a quarter to a semester academic system and increasing access to education to underserved and underrepresented populations.

-Believing in the transformational power of education, systems thinking, and the importance of intentionality, Dr. Harvey-Smith strives to connect educational systems in this pursuit.
+Believing in the transformational power of education, systems thinking and the importance of intentionality, Dr. Harvey-Smith strives to connect educational systems in this pursuit.
 As a thought-leader in both the learning college and student success movements, Dr. Harvey-Smith originated The Seventh Learning College Principle, a model of transformational change that directs attention to the creation and nurturance of cultures that are both open and responsive to change and learning.